ESI Maternity Leave: Am I Still Eligible After My Salary Increase?

 grettapl

-As per my knowledge, though your salary has been increased beyond ESIC limit in the month of January, the company has to deduct and pay the contribution up to 31st March 2011.
-Further, you will be covered for next six months.
+As per my knowledge, although your salary has been increased beyond the ESIC limit in January, the company has to deduct and pay the contribution up to March 31, 2011.
+Furthermore, you will be covered for the next six months.

 rajvirjil

-finally u r under cover of ESI because your contribution period is up to March 11 and beneficiary period will be june 11,
+Finally, you are under the cover of ESI because your contribution period is up to March 11, and the beneficiary period will be June 11.
+You can ask your HR regarding the same.

 Rajvir Singh